Old Lyme's Liam Corrigan advances to final in men's four at Paris Olympics

 The US women's four team, which consists of Reelick, Mazzio-Manson, Kaitlin Knifton and Emily Kallfelz, finished fourth in the first heat.

-“It’s been really fun, and I do feel like we’re a still a new crew, so we’re learning every week, a small epiphany of some sort, but I think we have the things that it takes to put together a good race," Reelick said.
+“It’s been really fun, and I do feel like we’re a still a new crew, so we’re learning every week, a small epiphany of some sort, but I think we have the things that it takes to put together a good race," Reelick said to US Rowing.

 Local